 But the school will not have to worry about making the numbers fit for the next three years.
 The BSB has also requested in its report that BPP employ the services of an independent statistician for three years to prevent it once again exceeding its certified intake.

 “The statistician is looking at our offer patterns and acceptance rates over the past few years to help us predict enrolments,” says Crisp.
 “It is, all in all, a very positive report and I’m pleased that it confirms that the oversubscription was inadvertent on our part.”

-But whatever way Crisp wants to look at it, the BSB report could not have come at a worse time.
-It has undoubtedly thrown a spanner in the works of BPP’s long-term goal of transforming itself into a full-blown university.
+But whatever way Crisp wants to look at it, the BSB report could not have come at a worse time given that the school is working towards its long-term goal, which is to transform itself into a full-blown university.